tstack/lnav/docs/source/config.rst

 timestamp.
 Once extracted, lines are distributed to separate files based on the identifier.

+Demultiplexing can be done on plain text files using a regular expression or JSON-lines files where the JSON contains certain properties.

-Demultiplexers are defined in the main configuration under the :code:`/log/demux` path.
+Demultiplexers that are based on regular expressions are defined in the main configuration under the :code:`/log/demux` path.
 The pattern for the demuxer has the following known capture names:

 :mux_id: (required) Captures the unique identifier.